vunx1009/demo/README.md

 # Vu Xuan Nguyen - Home Test

-A Demo application is a simple Android application that implement the requirements for loading keyword list.
+The demo application is a simple Android application which implements the requirements for loading keyword list.
+Please see the designed Home Screen in the below picture.
-The Home Screen designed as below:

  ![](./homeScreen.png)